dmyersturnbull/dmyersturnbull.github.io/contents/post/software-testing.md

 ## Layer 0 - Static

 Just because your code compiled doesn’t mean it’s correct.
-So, a static type system isn’t a replacement for tests.
+A static type system isn’t a replacement for tests.
-However, it _does_ constrain the input surface, which makes % test coverage meaningful.
+However, it **does** constrain the input surface, which makes % test coverage meaningful.
 See [Duck typing is quackery](duck-typing-is-quackery.md) for more details.

 ### For dynamically typed languages

-Statically typed languages get a lot of static analysis for free.
+Statically typed languages get a lot for free.
 In dynamically typed (even interpreted) languages, incorporating 3rd-party tools can be helpful.

 Use IDEs like IntelliJ, PyCharm and CLion.
 These are all by JetBrains, and they’re similar.
 They have configurable _inspections_ that can detect potential bugs and bad coding practices.
 They can make your coding experience much easier too, via Git integration and refactoring tools.